Fast End-to-End Trainable Guided Filter: Abstract

 \section{Abstract}

-Image processing and pixel-wise dense prediction have been advanced by harnessing the capabilities of deep learning.
-One central issue of deep learning is the limited capacity to handle joint upsampling.
-We present a deep learning building block for joint upsampling, namely guided filtering layer.
-This layer aims at efficiently generating the high-resolution output given the corresponding low-resolution one and a high-resolution guidance map.
-The proposed layer is composed of a guided filter, which is reformulated as a fully differentiable block.
-To this end, we show that a guided filter can be expressed as a group of spatial varying linear transformation matrices.
-This layer could be integrated with the convolutional neural networks (CNNs) and jointly optimized through end-to-end training.
-To further take advantage of end-to-end training, we plug in a trainable transformation function that generates task-specific guidance maps.
-By integrating the CNNs and the proposed layer, we form deep guided filtering networks.
-The proposed networks are evaluated on five advanced image processing tasks.
-Experiments on MIT-Adobe FiveK Dataset demonstrate that the proposed approach runs $10\text{-}100\times$ faster and achieves the state-of-the-art performance.
-We also show that the proposed guided filtering layer helps to improve the performance of multiple pixel-wise dense prediction tasks.
-The code is available at \url{https://github.com/wuhuikai/DeepGuidedFilter}.
+Dense pixel-wise image prediction has been advanced by harnessing the capabilities of Fully Convolutional Networks (FCNs).
+One central issue of FCNs is the limited capacity to handle joint upsampling.
+To address the problem, we present a novel building block for FCNs, namely guided filtering layer, which is designed for efficiently generating a high-resolution output given the corresponding low-resolution one and a high-resolution guidance map.
+Such a layer contains learnable parameters, which can be integrated with FCNs and jointly optimized through end-to-end training.
+To further take advantage of end-to-end training, we plug in a trainable transformation function for generating the task-specific guidance map.
+Based on the proposed layer, we present a general framework for pixel-wise image prediction, named deep guided filtering network (DGF).
+The proposed network is evaluated on five image processing tasks.
+Experiments on MIT-Adobe FiveK Dataset demonstrate that DGF runs 10-100 times faster and achieves the state-of-the-art performance.
+We also show that DGF helps to improve the performance of multiple computer vision tasks.